These en-suite ideas will help you bring a touch of luxury to your bedroom, and can also value to your home.

-That said, working with a small space doesn't have to mean forgoing a bath.
-'People often try to fit large-footprint baths into small rooms,’ says Barrie Cutchie, design director, BC Designs (opens in new tab).
-‘Ideally baths need at least 100mm round each of the edges to help clean and maintain them.
+That said, working in a small space doesn't have to mean forgoing a bath.
+'People often try to fit large-footprint baths into small rooms,’ says Barrie Cutchie, at BC Designs.
+‘Ideally, baths need at least 100mm round each of the edges to help clean and maintain them.
 However, if you want to install a bath in a smaller en-suite, this can still be achievable.
 There are several models out there that are just 1400mm long, which is smaller than a standard shower, and can be the perfect solution.’

 What can I do with a small en-suite?